*This is an archived post that we managed to salvage from the previous website owner. This is not our content.

-The Ancestral Health Society of New Zealand | Te Kauwhata Tūhauora o Aotearoa (AHSNZ) is proud to announce that, following the success of our October 2015 event, we will be returning with our next international symposium at the same location on the shores of Lake Wakatipu.
-Lock in the date: October 20-22, 2017
+The Ancestral Health Society of New Zealand | Te Kauwhata Tūhauora o Aotearoa (AHSNZ) is proud to announce that it will be holding its first international symposium on the shores of the stunning Lake Wakatipu, Queenstown, New Zealand from October 23rd – 25th, 2015.

 One of the core aims of AHSNZ is to promote research and disseminate knowledge relevant to the health, environmental, and economic benefits of an ancestral lifestyle.
-Believing that the discussion, debating, and sharing of such knowledge is best done in real time, and in person, AHSNZ’s aim is to hold regular one-day conferences, and this biennial international symposium, to allow broader interdisciplinary collaboration between scientists, healthcare professionals, and laypersons who study and communicate about the human ecological niche and modern health from an evolutionary perspective.
+Believing that the discussion, debating, and sharing of such knowledge is best done in real time, and in person, AHSNZ’s aim is to hold regular one-day conferences, and this biannual international symposium, to allow broader interdisciplinary collaboration between scientists, healthcare professionals, and laypersons who study and communicate about the human ecological niche and modern health from an evolutionary perspective.

 Several of the foundation members of the AHSNZ have been regular attendees of our sister society’s annual conference in the USA.
 Attendees to the AHS symposia would all agree that there is no substitute for hearing a speaker discuss their topic of interest live, and being able to meet and mingle with so many passionate like-minded souls in person.
 It is often the serendipitous meetings between the lectures and presentations which can lead to further opportunity for collaboration, knowledge development, and friendships, as many members of these societies and their spin-offs will attest to.